12 Ways To Help You Increase Movement Throughout The Day

 When I was growing up, my mother always found the parking spot that was furthest away in the parking lot.
 It used to drive me crazy!
 Now I understand why she did it (and still does BTW).
 Finding a parking spot far away and walking through the parking lot, is an easy-peasy way to increase your daily movement.

 There are so many easy ways to get up off our butts and move our body throughout the day.
 And many of them are free!
 We just need to make more of an effort to implement them.

 If you love this blog, I'd greatly appreciate you sharing it so that others can benefit from reading it as well.
 Thank you.

-If you'd like to learn more about how you can live healthier, happier, and feeling more fulfilled, join my Mentoring Program.
-I'd love to assist you.
+If you'd like to learn more about how you can live healthier, happier, and feeling more fulfilled, click here to learn about my Mentoring Program and book your FREE consultation today!